Skip to content

 Once you experience rejection many times and accept it’s a natural part of life, it won’t take too much weight in your mind.

 Give yourself time to accept the reality of being rejected.
-Remember the saying, fail 7 times, get up 8?
+Remember the saying, fall 7 times, get up 8?

 2. Refrain from replaying situations in your mind.

-However, if we’re to replay unwholesome scenarios like our failures and rejection, it becomes harder to bear.
+However, if we’re to replay unwholesome scenarios like our failures and rejection, the situation becomes harder to bear.
 The struggle weighs more than it should be.

 No more sulking over my failures.